binkley/modern-java-practices/README.md

 ## The JDK

-For any Java/JVM project, the first decision is _which version of Java (the JDK)_ to use?
+For any Modern Java/JVM project, the first decision is _which version of Java (the JDK)_ to use?
 Some guidelines:

 * Java 11 is the current LTS ("long-term support") version.  _This is the